Today In History logo TIH

 1471

-Regent Sten Sture rallied Swedish farmers and miners to defend Stockholm against a Danish invasion force led by King Christian I at Brunkeberg.
-The decisive victory preserved Swedish independence from the Kalmar Union and became a founding moment of national identity that Swedes commemorated for centuries.
+Regent Sten Sture the Elder rallied Swedish farmers and miners to defend Stockholm against a Danish invasion led by King Christian I at the Battle of Brunkeberg.
+The decisive victory repelled the most serious attempt to enforce the Kalmar Union's authority over Sweden and preserved Swedish self-governance for another generation.
+Brunkeberg became a founding moment of Swedish national identity, celebrated as proof that ordinary Swedes could defeat a foreign king, and it foreshadowed the permanent break from Danish-Norwegian control that came decades later.

 1582